aosabook/500lines/data-store/chapter.md

 typing in my BASIC program and ran it, weird sparkly pixels showed up on the screen, and the program aborted early.
 When I went back to look at the code, the last few lines of the program were gone!
-One of my mom's friends was a P.Eng and she knew how to program, so my mom arranged a phone call so I could explain the problem and get some feedback.
+One of my mom's friends was a P.Eng.[^PEng] and she knew how to program, so my mom arranged a phone call so I could explain the problem and get some feedback.
 Within a few minutes of talking, I had figured out the problem: the program was too big, and had encroached into video memory.
 Clearing the screen truncated the program, and the sparkles were